awcator/DevOpsJourneyWithArchLinux/postfix.md

 ```

 ## vertification
-send mail to mysql user created from postfix admin page and confrim mails at location /var/mail/vmail/mail.awcator.in/<userhere>
+send mail to mysql user created from postfix admin page and confrim mails at location /var/mail/vmail/mail.awcator.in/<userhere> .

+# Step 4